canonical/launchpad-manual/docs/user/how-to/account-management/merge-accounts.rst

    `account merger page <https://launchpad.net/people/+requestmerge>`_.

 2. Enter the Launchpad name of the duplicate account.
-This is the name that appears in the URL of your profile page: e.g.
+This is the name that appears in the URL of your profile page: i.e.
-   ``https://launchpad.net/~john.doe``.
+   ``https://launchpad.net/~<account-name>``.
 If you're not sure what the account's name is, click :kbd:`Choose` to search.

 3. Launchpad will send an email to the primary email address registered in the